TCL Dominates With Five EISA Awards, Redefining Excellence In Large-Screen & QD-Mini LED Tech

 Chosen as EISA "STATEMENT TV FOR 2025–2026", the TCL 98C8K redefines large-screen excellence with TCL's industry-first architecture for large-screen TVs.
 Thanks to the use of advanced, premium materials, the TV achieves a Virtually ZeroBorder display that maximizes screen space for a more immersive viewing experience.

 Beyond its striking design, the 98C8K is also engineered for top performance.
 Through TCL's newly upgraded CrystGlow WHVA panel, the TV delivers an exceptional native contrast ratio of up to 7,000:1.
-A 0.5% low-reflection film further enhances image clarity by reducing glare, while the panel's 40% ultra-wide color viewing angle ensures vivid, lifelike visuals from any direction.
-Paired with TCL's proprietary All-domain Halo Control Technology, the 98C8K delivers precise light and shadow control—bringing advanced picture quality with uncompromising brightness, contrast, and detail to every frame.
+The panel is equipped with a 0.5% low reflection film to reduce screen reflection, combined with an enhanced 40%[2] ultra-wide color viewing angle and high energy-saving features to ensure sharp and clear screen details.
+Paired with TCL's proprietary All-domain Halo Control Technology, the 98C8K delivers precise light and shadow control-bringing advanced picture quality with uncompromising brightness, contrast, and detail to every frame.

 TCL 85C9K: EISA "HOME THEATER MINI LED TV 2025-2026"